GlacieTeam/GlacieHook/README.md

 # GlacieHook
-`GlacieHook` is a hook library used in Glacie.
+`GlacieHook` is a hook library used in Glacie for Endstone.

 ## Used Projects
 | Project          | License    | Link                                     |